Skip to main content

 The contractors who do well through code transitions are the ones who learn the changes before their jurisdiction enforces them, update their pricing to reflect new requirements, and have systems in place to document compliance.
 The ones who struggle are the ones who find out about a code change from their inspector on a red-tagged job site.

 Want to see this in action?
-Get a live demo of Projul and find out how it fits your workflow.
+Schedule a live demo of Projul and find out how it fits your workflow.
+We’ll walk you through real examples of how contractors use Projul to stay on top of code compliance, keep projects on schedule, and protect their margins during code transitions.

 The 2024 codes are here.
 Your jurisdiction is either already enforcing them or will be soon.
 Get ahead of it now, and you’ll be the contractor who keeps projects moving while everyone else is scrambling to figure out what changed.